MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 To create a new *Animation Track*, follow these steps:

 1. Select the game object that contains the timeline, click the '+' icon in the timeline window, and select "Animation Track".

 2. Drag the object you want to animate from the scene.
 If the object doesn't already have an *Animator*, make one and then drag it to the track.

-3. Click the record button (red circle), to start recording the animation
+3. Click the record button (red circle), to start recording the animation.

 4. Select the animated object in the hierarchy, and set the initial *position* of the [Movable Object](../api/Global.MovableObject.html) in the animation.
 Click the record button again to stop recording.

 5. Double click in the track area to open the new animation clip.

 6. Start adding keyframe that change properties over time.

     > [!WARNING]